2010–2013 Colonial Athletic Association realignment

-The 2010–13 Colonial Athletic Association realignment refers to the Colonial Athletic Association (CAA) dealing with several proposed and actual conference expansion and reduction plans among various NCAA conferences and institutions from 2010 to 2013.
-Some moves affected only the all-sports CAA; others affected only CAA Football, the technically separate football league administered by the all-sports CAA; and still others affected both sides of the CAA.
+The 2010–2013 Colonial Athletic Association realignment refers to the Colonial Athletic Association (CAA), renamed in 2023 to the Coastal Athletic Association, and Colonial Athletic Association Football Conference (branded as CAA Football) dealing with several proposed and actual conference expansion and reduction plans among various NCAA conferences and institutions from 2010 to 2013.
+Some moves affected only the all-sports CAA; others affected only CAA Football; and still others affected both sides of the CAA.
 Moves that involved the overall CAA were part of a much larger NCAA conference realignment.

 Among the fallout from the moves in the CAA was that the conference dropped wrestling as a sponsored sport after the 2012–13 school year.
 The 2013 departures of all-sports members Old Dominion and George Mason left the CAA with too few schools to sponsor the sport, and all of its remaining wrestling schools would join other conferences for that sport.

 Timeline

 UMass football moves to FBS

 The first move in the 2010–13 time frame affecting the CAA involved the University of Massachusetts Amherst (UMass) football team.
 At the start of the realignment cycle, UMass was a member of CAA Football, an associate member of the all-sports CAA in men's lacrosse, and a full member of the non-football Atlantic 10 Conference (A-10).

 For nearly 20 years, UMass had intermittently considered moving its football program from the second-tier Division I FCS to the top-level Division I FBS (the subdivisions were respectively known as Divisions I-AA and I-A before 2006).
 The issue of an FBS move became more pressing to the UMass administration in the late 2000s due to significant changes in the CAA.
 Two members of both sides of the CAA and natural football rivals for UMass, Northeastern (located in Boston) and Hofstra (on Long Island), dropped football after the 2009 season.
 Another New England school with membership only in CAA Football, Rhode Island, was soon to announce that it would leave CAA Football for the Northeast Conference in the near future.
 In addition, Villlanova, a longtime member of the Big East Conference but a CAA Football member, had long been rumored to be contemplating a move to Big East football.
 According to UMass athletic director James McCutcheon, these changes would have greatly impacted UMass football had it stayed in CAA Football—most significantly in increased travel costs due to CAA Football apparently becoming a more Southern-based league.